 - Like any politician fighting in the electoral college, he only ever cared about tipping enough states over.

 - One of the ways it could play out would be pressure to change the electoral college system.

-1.1A body of electors chosen by a larger group.
+1.1A body of electors chosen or appointed by a larger group.

 - The electoral colleges for the legislative body therefore included 200 merchants, meeting at Brescia, 200 professional men, meeting at Bologna, and 300 landowners, meeting at Milan.